nana771381/MIT-6.0001-Introduction-to-CS/README.md

 in ps2, we get to build a game hangman, with a library of secret words, hints, lives and warnings, which is very cool.

+in ps3, we get to build a scrabble game, and practise unit testing to prevent bug.

 -----------------------------------------------------------------------------

 Recommended lecture-assignment timeline: